thabiso-m-absa/opensearch-mcp-server/README.md

 A comprehensive Model Context Protocol (MCP) server that provides seamless integration with OpenSearch clusters.
 This server enables AI systems to search, index, aggregate, and manage data in OpenSearch through a standardized MCP interface.

+**✨ Multi-Cluster Support:** Connect to multiple OpenSearch clusters simultaneously and route operations to specific clusters as needed.

 ## Features

+### 🌐 **Multi-Cluster Management**

+- Connect to multiple OpenSearch clusters in a single server instance
+- Route operations to specific clusters dynamically
+- Default cluster configuration with override capability
+- Backward compatible with single-cluster setups

 ### 🔍 **Search & Query**

 - Full-text search with Query DSL support
 - Simple query string interface
 - Advanced filtering and sorting